stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 ```

 6. If [webhooks](./g.automating-publishing.md) have been setup then this branch has already been automatically removed from Stoplight.
 If webhooks are not enabled, you will need to delete the branch from the list by clicking on the cog and clicking the "Remove from Stoplight" button.

+## Remove Branch

+Removes the branch from Stoplight
+Does not remove the Git branch